DevExpress-Examples/xaf-how-to-change-connection-to-the-database-at-runtime/Readme.md

 3. Copy and include the _RuntimeDbChooser.Module\BusinessObjects\CustomLogonParameters.xx_ file into the *YourSolutionName.Module\BusinessObjects* folder.

 4. For WinForms application only.
 Copy and include the _RuntimeDbChooser.Module\ChangeDatabaseActiveDirectoryAuthentication.xx_ file into the *YourSolutionName.Module* project.
-For more information on this API, see [How to: Use Custom Logon Parameters and Authentication](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument112982.aspx).
+For more information on this API, see the following article: [How to: Use Custom Logon Parameters and Authentication](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument112982.aspx).

 5. Copy and include the _RuntimeDbChooser.Wxx\WxxApplicationEx.xx_ files into the _YourSolutionName.Wxx_ project.
 Rename the `RuntimeDbChooserWindowsFormsApplication`, or `RuntimeDbChooserAspNetApplication`, or `RuntimeDbChooserBlazorApplication` to your `WxxApplication` descendant's name from the _WxxApplication.xx_ file.

 6. Replace the line that instantiates your `WinApplication` descendant in the _YourSolutionName.Win/Program.xx_ file with the `CreateApplication` method call as shown in the _RuntimeDbChooser.Win/Program.xx_ file.

-7. Open the _YourSolutionName.Web/WebApplication.xx* file in the Application Designer.
+7. Open the _YourSolutionName.Web/WebApplication.xx_ file in the Application Designer.
 Select the *Authentication Standard* component and set its `LogonParametersType` property to `RuntimeDbChooser.Module.BusinessObjects.CustomLogonParametersForStandardAuthentication`.

 8. Replace the line that instantiates your `BlazorApplication` in the _YourSolutionName.Blazor.Server/Startup.cs_ file and set the `AddPasswordAuthentication.Options.LogonParametersType` property to `RuntimeDbChooser.Module.BusinessObjects.CustomLogonParametersForStandardAuthentication`.